 Nanpean School take online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to our online safety policy and the acceptable user policy for staff.
+Please also refer to our online safety policy and the acceptable user policy for staff (forms part of the Code of Conduct).